Aviralharsh7/Email-handler/README.md

     - adding test users
 - Extract your credentials.json file and add it to your node.js application
 - run **`node index.js`**

+## Choices

+- Created a throw away Google Account for safety purpose